 Synchronize files & folders between devices with SyncToy 2.1

-I recently migrated to a Google Android and needed a program to sync files between it and my personal workstation.
+I recently migrated to a Google Android and needed a program to sync files between it and my workstation.
 I had used SyncToy 2.0 from Microsoft on Windows XP (32-bit), so I decided to give SyncToy 2.1 a try on Windows 7 (64-bit).

 SyncToy 2.1